w3f/Grants-Program/applications/solidity-verifier-for-accountable-light-client.md

   Precompiled versions of BLS12-377 and BW6-761 should ideally be supported by the blockchains that use this verifier.

-  If gas and speed are not a concern, you can use the no-precompile elliptic curve implementations.
+  If gas and speed are not a concern, you can also use the no-precompiled curves.

 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?

-  This type of verifier hasn't been implemented in solidity yet, as far as we know.
+  This kind of verifier hasn't been implemented in solidity yet, as far as we know.

 ## Team :busts_in_silhouette: